-Paul Borosky, our business plan writer and resume writer, has found that there are three main reasons that a potential business owner or current business owner needs a business plan.
+Paul Borosky, MBA., our business plan writer and grant writer, has found that there are three main reasons that a potential business owner or current business owner needs a business plan.

 By hiring a professional business plan writer, business owners can step back and reflect upon their current or future business.
 From these reflections, specific strategies may be created and enshrined in a business plan for future implantation.